Economics

 Commerce – Form 5 (NCEA Level 1):

-Pre-requisites: None, although it is an advantage to have studied Accounting/Business Studies (4ABS) or Economics/Business Studies (4EBS) in Form 4.
-This course is for students in 4P and 4R in 2021 who will study a full NCEA course at Form 5.
+Pre-requisites: None.
+This course is provided for students in 4P and 4R who will study a full NCEA course at Form 5.

-Course description/aims: This course is designed to introduce students to the concepts and theories covered in the Commerce subjects of Economics, Business Studies and Accounting.
-The course aims to give students a basic understanding of:
+Course description/aims: This course is designed to introduce students to some of the concepts and theories covered in the Commerce subjects of Economics, Business Studies and Accounting.

 Successful completion of this course provides an appropriate base for study of Accounting, Business Studies or Economics at NCEA Level 2 in Form 6.

-Course outline: The proposed course outline is designed to cover the following NCEA Level 1 Achievement Standards:
+Course outline: The proposed course outline is designed to cover some of the new NCEA Level 1 Achievement Standards.
+Standards offered will assess some/all of the following:

-Methods of Assessment: Students complete a mix of NCEA Level 1 internally-assessed and externally-assessed Achievement Standards (as in the Course Outline above).
-Students will also be assessed by in-class tests and the School examinations which take place in Terms 1, 2 and 4.
+Methods of Assessment: Students will complete NCEA Level 1 Achievement Standards.
+Students will also be assessed by in-class tests and the School examinations, which take place in Terms 1, 2 and 4.

 Form 5 (Pre-Q):